Textualize/textual/docs/widgets/input.md

 ### Input Types

-The `Input` widgets support a `type` parameter which will prevent the user from typing invalid data.
+The `Input` widget supports a `type` parameter which will prevent the user from typing invalid characters.
-There are three valid values for type: `"integer"` will limit input to a valid integer, `"number"` will limit input to a floating point number.
+There are three valid values for `type`: `"integer"` will limit input to a valid integer, `"number"` will limit input to a floating point number.
 The default value for the `type` parameter is `"text"` which will not limit the input.

 === "Output"